-Alexander Biryukov did a detailed breakdown of his recent epic character Svetlana The Warrior of Light made with ZBrush, Maya, Substance Painter, and rendered in UE4.
+Alexander Biryukov did a detailed breakdown of his recent epic character Svetlana The Warrior of Light made with ZBrush, Maya, Substance Painter, and UE4.

 Hello, my name is Alexander Biryukov and I am a 3D artist.
 Right now I am working at Sperasoft Studio in Saint-Petersburg for about 5 years.
 I was lucky to participate in a couple of great projects: Battlecry, Mass Effect Andromeda, Anthem and Overkill’s The Walking Dead.